 - 1 pound lump crabmeat , picked over for cartilage

-- Preheat oven to 350 degrees F. Lightly coat a 2-quart baking dish (such as an 8-inch square pan) with cooking spray.*
+Preheat oven to 350 degrees F. Lightly coat a 2 to 3-quart baking dish (such as a 10-12 inch cast iron skillet) with cooking spray.*

 In a large bowl with a hand mixer, or in the bowl of a stand mixer with the paddle attachment, beat together cream cheese, mayonnaise, sour cream, mustard, Worcestershire sauce, garlic, a few dashes of hot sauce (if using), and Parmigiano Reggiano.